dxw/proving-entitlement/README.md

 Prototype is build with [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs)

-## About this prorotype
+## About this prototype

 About the Playbook

 ## Heroku

 The Prototype is published on [heroku](https://proving-entitlement.herokuapp.com/)

 ## Installation instructions